 In situations where the parties need a little extra boost to get themselves to a place where agreements may be possible, an amicus attorney can be appointed.
 The amicus attorney's job is to assist the court in determining what arrangements are in the child's best interest.

-The amicus attorney, as a neutral party, is allowed access to each parent’s home life, which ordinarily nobody else would be able to see.
-The judge has little to no understanding of the parents’ relationship with the child and so the amicus is designed to assist the court in learning more about each parent’s:
+As a neutral party, the amicus attorney is allowed access to each parent's home life, which ordinarily nobody else would be able to see.
+The judge has little to no understanding of the parent's relationship with the child, and so the amicus is designed to assist the court in learning more about each parent's:

 - Home environment

 In high-conflict custody cases, a parenting coordinator may be appointed to meet with parents to discuss their concerns about the parenting plan.
 The coordinator does not advocate for either party's position but facilitates negotiations by blending counseling, parent education, and dispute resolution techniques into the discussions.

 As a facilitator, the coordinator assists parents in settling their differences to develop a parenting plan that is in the child's best interest.
 If the parents cannot resolve their dispute and do not agree to a plan, the coordinator will recommend it.

 How Do Child Custody Evaluators Help?

 After thorough investigation and inquiry in a limited-scope psychological custody evaluation of the family, the child custody evaluator makes custody recommendations to the court.
 In determining what is in the child's best interest, the evaluator interviews the parents, the child, and other family members and reviews documents and records regarding the child.